AlejandroBuenoPrieto/Crawler/README.md

-# miradetodoCrawler
+# BadBunnyCrawler

-A simple crawler of the website http://miradetodo.io that returns the information of the first 20 pages of the films last added.
+A simple crawler of the website https://github.com/AlejandroBuenoPrieto/Crawler/ that download all the songs of BadBunny or if you change in the url the singer you will be able to download his songs.

 Do it for fun and learn.